CommonSense Robotics raises $20M for robotics tech for online grocery fulfilment

 CommonSense Robotics, an Israel-based startup developing AI and robotics tech to help online grocery retailers speed up fulfilment and delivery, has raised $20 million in Series A funding.

-The round was led by Playground Global, with participation from previous investors Aleph VC and Eric Scs Innovation Endeavors.
+The round was led by Playground Global, with participation from previous investors Aleph VC and Eric Schmidt’s Innovation Endeavors.
 It brings the company’s total funding to $26 million.

 ‘The funds will be used to scale up CommonSense Robotics’ facility deployment rate, develop their next generation of robotics and AI, and expand global operations and sales,” says the startup.